comphilip/koreader-wiki/tips-and-tricks/KOReader-Gestures.md

 #### Display main menu/config menu
   * Single tap on the upper center of the screen
+  * Slide down from top of the screen

 #### Dismiss main/config menu
   * Single tap outside of the menu frame